Do you find it difficult to manage small house organization?

 I’m not saying this is the only way to stay organized in a small house.
 Rather if you’re tight on space, these strategies can help free up some much-needed space in your home and make it easier to stay organized and clean up.

-One final thought about organization and smaller spaces
+One final thought about other organization of smaller spaces

 If you’ve got kids, please realize that it’s going to be hard work to keep on top of the mess and the clutter.
 People (especially kids) make messes – it’s part of life.
+But, as you follow these organization ideas for small spaces, you will live a less cluttered life.
 Whether you have a smaller or larger living space doesn’t really change this, it just changes your challenges a bit.

 So when you’re working hard on processing paperwork or cleaning up from a meal for the 3rd time that day, it’s OK to feel tired.
 Being a parent is demanding!
 But I hope that that also motivates you to continue making changes in your home and habits that help life run more smoothly for you.